nicdard/sync-promise/README.md

 # sync-promise
-A synchronous implementation of the Promises/A+ standard
+A synchronous implementation of the Promises/A+ standard.

 ## Notes
 This implementation: